bamoah30/ai-data-analyzer/src/Phase_3_Interface_and_Interaction/ReadMe.md

 > This phase demonstrates Bernard’s ability to build user-facing interfaces around a modular AI engine powered by Hugging Face.
 It focuses on accessibility, usability, and real-world deployment readiness.

-> Status: Phase 3 in progress (as of Week 6 of my journey).
+> Status: Phase 3 Completed in Week 6.

 ---